GNOME/gnome-builder/doc/exploring.rst

    :width: 133 px
    :align: center

+When entering Fullscreen mode, Builder will automatically dismiss the panels for your convenience.

 Additionally, you can use the "left-visible" or "bottom-visible" commands from the `Command Bar`_ to toggle their visibility.

 Build your Project